Alexandrebdry/Alexandrebdry/README.md

 - 🔭 I am currently working on [React open sources packages](https://alexandrebdry.vercel.app/)

+- 🎉 I am now working at [Carbon IT](https://carbon-it.fr/)

-- 🎉 I work also at [Dassault Systèmes](https://www.3ds.com/) as full-stack developper (Drupal & Vue/Nuxt)
+- 👨‍💻 I worked for [Dassault Systèmes](https://www.3ds.com/) as full-stack developper

 - ⚡ Working for freelance clients in my free time.
 If you have some needs feel free to contact me !

 - ❓ One question ?
 Ask me about anything !